adrelanos/aeternity-wiki/Glossary.md

 But you have no time to explain it at this moment, than !
 If doesn't matter, do it later, do it never, another one will do it for you, or no one will it do.
-The main thing is linking to here. (please fix my bad english, if know what I mean)
+The main thing is linking to here.

 ### Links to external sources from every content